rikosintie/Discovery/usage.md

 If a switch does not respond or if the the credentials are incorrect, a message will be printed to the console and the script will continue processing the next switch.

 It's really disruptive to the discovery process if switches fail.
 That means you have to fix the problem and then create a new inventory file with just the failed switches, then rerun it.
+I was doing a discovery at a customer with over 240 switches.
+They had so many configuration issues and username/password was one of them.
+I ended up with around 40 switches that I couldn't log into.

 ### Use nmap to verify switches are up

 I recommend saving the switch IP addresses in a plain text file, one per line, and then using nmap to verify that ssh is working.

 For example, create a new text file named `ip.txt`.
-If you are using vs code and the Rainbow csv extension you can simply run a query:
+If you are using vs code and the Rainbow csv extension you can simply run a query on the device-inventory file:

 `select a1`